Protocol Review Process

 It is important to remember that the approval process is one of discussion and negotiation between the UAWC and investigators in order to promote research while maintaining high standards for animal welfare.

 Approval is for a period of ONE YEAR.
-An annual protocol review consists of review of an annual review form completed by the investigator, which indicates that no substantive changes are proposed for the following year.
-If changes are proposed during an annual renewal, they should be included in an amendment form to be reviewed by the Chair and Attending Veterinarian.
-The annual protocol review process is initiated by submitting 1 electronic copy and 1 signed hard copy of the completed form to the UAWC Administrator 2 months prior to the protocol’s expiration date.
+An annual protocol review consists of review of an administrative review of the annual/continuing review completed by the investigator.
+That review indicates whether the PI wishes to continue the project “as is” for the coming year and if they are removing any personnel from the project.
+If changes are needed, an amendment form must be submitted in Cayuse for review by the Chair and Attending Veterinarian.
+The annual review process is initiated by going to the Cayuse website, clicking the "Continuing Reviews" tab in the dashboard, and clicking the protocol due for review.
+All protocols are reviewed by the UAWC 2 months prior to the protocol’s expiration date.

-As PHS policy requires, a complete (de novo) protocol review and approval by a convened UAWC meeting is conducted for all protocols every 3 years from date of initial approval.
+As PHS policy requires, a complete (de novo) protocol review at a convened UAWC meeting is conducted for all protocols every 3 years from date of initial approval.
 The information required is the same as that of new submissions.

 The care and use of laboratory animals is regulated by: